 - There are two active serial data streams, which have provided ~42MB of data, of which ~118MB was sent out (indicating one than one client per stream).

 - There are 30 active relay streams, which have provided~925MB of data,

 ~118MB of which was sent out to requesting clients.

 - There are three PUSH-In streams from remote NTRIP Server connections at this point in time.

 - There are Two PUSH-Out streams send data one another remote NTRIP Caster.

 The summary values shown here are updated every 3~5th second when the server is loaded.
 When loading is less, the values are updated more frequently to reflect near real time conditions.

 The above screen shot reflects a Caster which was operational for only a few hours.
 Here is a similar shot from a SNIP node which had been running and servicing clients for two weeks when the image was taken.
 In this image one can see more typical uses.
 For example; when the screen shot was taken there were 33 current clients.
-There have been a great many clients (>65k, this is a testing node).
+There have been a great many clients (>65k, ~5k/day).
 Note that the single serial stream has served 3x the data it received (~1.59GB).
 Overall data served to clients from these the streams exceeds the raw input data from the streams, indicating servicing a useful client load.